f4b6a3/uuid-creator/README.md

 The first bits of the clock sequence are multiplexed with the variant number of the RFC-4122.
 Because of that, it has a range from 0 to 16383 (0x0000 to 0x3FFF).
 This value is increased by 1 if more than one request is made by the system at the same timestamp or if the timestamp is backwards.

-With the incrementing clock sequence, the limit of UUIDs created at the same second rises to 163,840,000,000 at a single host machine, since the clock sequence range is 16,384 and the timestamp resolution is 10,000,000.
-So the fastest generation rate is 163 billion UUIDs per second per node identifier.
+With the incrementing clock sequence, the _theoretical limit_ of UUIDs created per second rises to 163,840,000,000 at a single host machine, since the clock sequence range is 16,384 and the timestamp resolution is 10,000,000.
+So the theoretical fastest generation rate is 163 billion UUIDs per second per node identifier.

 This implementation generates _well distributed clock sequences_ in the case that there are many instances of the `AbstractTimeBasedUuidCreator` running in parallel.
 This is done to avoid more than one instance using the same clock sequence.
 To assure that the clock sequence values won't be repeated and will be distant enough from the other values, it uses an algorithm created for this purpose: the `CyclicDistributor`.
 We could just use a random clock sequence every time a generator is instantiated, but there's a small risk of the same clock sequence being given to more than one generator.
 The cyclic distributor reduces this risk to ZERO with up to 16 thousand parallel generators.
 Besides, there's a risk of an incremented clock sequence conflicting with the clock sequence of another generator.
 The cyclic distributor hands out a value as distant as possible from the other values to minimize the risk related to incrementing.